2019 Program Overview-

 Our goals for this year are to have the boys improve their skills and knowledge of lacrosse and to have fun playing games/scrimmages against other towns.

-•Practice Times: Saturdays and Sundays from 3:00PM – 4:30PM at Haas Turf starting on March 24 and concluding June 3rd.
+•Practice Times: Currently this is TBD as we need to work through field allocations.
+In 2018, the schedule was Saturdays and Sundays from 3:00PM – 4:30PM at Haas Turf starting on March 24 and concluding June 3rd.
+We will try for the same this year.
 We do not practice on Mother’s Day or on Memorial Day weekend.
 Please have your boys at practice at least 10 minutes early so they can get their equipment on and we can start on time.
 Please monitor your emails for updates to practice times, locations and potential cancelations to account for weather, etc.

 •Communication and Changes: Team communication to the parents as well as any changes to times or locations will be handled via email to the group based on the contact information you provided when you signed up.
 There will be changes to times and locations.
 For any questions or issues you would like to discuss with the coaches.